PoopieJoe/PowerToAll/README.md

 A pipe which sprays it's contents out.

 #### Mill:
-A mill is turned by water flowing on top of it, or from steam forcing it to turn.
+A mill that's turned by water flowing on top of it, or from steam forcing it to turn.

 #### Windmill:
-A mill is turned by the wind in the sky.
+A mill that's turned by the wind in the sky.

 #### Hand Crank:
 By holding right mouse button on it, the player turns an axis.